 A common stopping point on the majority of New Delhi tours, the Parliament of India is itself is an architectural masterpiece; a sprawling colonial-era complex that took nearly 6 years to complete and blends elements of both Indian and British design (it was, after all, built during the height of the British Raj).

-But it’s not just the exterior of the striking, circular sandstone building that’s worth admiring – beyond the 144 columns, inside, the parliament chambers are equally as impressive, with oak-panelled walls, several interesting artworks and sculptures on display, as well as a beautiful inverted ceiling dome.
+But it’s not just the exterior of the striking, circular sandstone building that’s worth admiring – beyond the 144 columns, inside, the parliament chambers are equally as impressive, with oak-paneled walls, several interesting artworks and sculptures on display, as well as a beautiful inverted ceiling dome.

 While you can’t go on a tour of the actual parliament chambers without planning ahead (access is only granted to those with visitor passes or Indian citizens), if you happen to be walking by you can still explore some of the public areas and take in all the grandeur of the sprawling complex from afar.